sarahciston/codingcare/posts/notes.md

 ### 27 apr 21, process

-requires a starting point, a leap into the middle, warp and weft.
+requires a starting point, a leap into the middle, *warp and weft*.
 Maria said start at the very beginning but it's too late for that, and trying to fake a perfect very beginning has got me all muddled in the performance of process instead of showing its actual messiness, its seams.
 And so it seems important first to discuss the ways I've been unable to start, leaping from platform to platform, behind the scenes, learning again and again how to start—just so, so that it's perfect, so that you (who?) will love what is said (me) and everything will be (different?), language being executable and all, speech acts—

 I am in the thick of it.
 Searching for the perfect way, forgetting that perfectionism is white supremacy and the most important learning is unlearning.
 Here I am trying to find new forms, wayfinding.